jnagpalnov/assignment/README.md

   <li> IDE: IntelliJ IDEA 2017.1</li>
 </ul>
 <h3>Framework Overview</h3>
 <p>The framework is based on page object design pattern.
-I have provided two approach for automating these scenarios one in using TestNG and another one is BDD using cucumber.The major components of the framework are:</p>
+I have provided two approaches for automating these scenarios.
+The fist one is using TestNG and second one is BDD using cucumber.
+User can choose any of the approach for automating tests.
+The major components of the framework are:</p>
 <ul><li> DriverFactory: singleton Class to intialize the Web Driver</li> <li> BaseClass: Contians all the reusable methods like find element, isElementPresent, GetElementText etc..</li><li>PageObjects: Application pages containing page methods and locators</li>
   <li>CentralData.Property: Containing Web application specific data such as Browser,Wait Timeout, App Url etc.. </li>
   <li>TestNGtests: Containing TestNg tests</li>